Báez, Chirinos homer, Davies wins as Cubs pound D-backs 8-3

 Rookie Keegan Thompson worked the final three innings for his first career save.

+“The homer by Javy is big, three runs early on, getting back home, get the crowd into it” manager David Ross said.
+“It’s nice to be back home.
+Zach settled in there as the game went on, nice job there. … A lot of guys had some really nice days.”

-Varsho also homered in the ninth.
+Varsho homered in the ninth.
 But the Diamondbacks, owners of baseball’s worst record, came up short after matching a season high with four straight wins.

 Gallen tied a career high by allowing seven runs and matched a season worst with six hits in four innings.
 The 25-year-old right-hander is 0-5 in eight starts since beating Atlanta on April 25.